Think of a time when you were in “the flow.”

 Be honest with yourself about fixing a broken item.
 Are you going to fix it NOW?
 If not, it is time to get rid of it.

-Furniture Placement – where and how you arrange your furniture has an impact on the flow in your space and the flow in your life.
-Remember, the furniture is like the rocks in the river, directing the water around them.
+where and how you arrange your furniture impacts the flow in your space and your life.
+Remember, the furniture is like the rocks in the river, directing the water around it.

 Is there room to move around in your space?
 Does the size of your furniture fit the size of your room?
 Is it too big or too small?
 Does your furniture block or limit the entry into the room?

-Your furniture placement either helps the energy flow smoothly through your space or causes pockets of stagnation.
-Places of stagnation drain your energy leaving you tired, anxious and stressed.
+Your furniture placement either helps energy flow smoothly through your space or causes pockets of stagnation.
+Places of stagnation drain your energy, leaving you tired, anxious, and stressed.

 When the energy flows smoothly through your space, you feel uplifted, happy, and at peace.